Student visa for study in Japan

 What is a Student Visa?

-It allows you to stay in Japan for up to 2 years on a language school student visa.
+It allows you to stay in Japan for up to 2 years at a language school.
+You may stay longer, once you get into university, vocational college or graduate school in Japan.

 The minimum duration is 6 months; most courses are minimum 1 year.